kaskr/adcomp/README.md

 Issues with library unloading
 -----------------------------
-On recent versions of gcc the following problem may be encountered: When the user cpp file is changed, re-compiled and re-loaded, the changes does not take place.
+On recent versions of gcc the following problem may be encountered: When the user cpp file is changed, re-compiled and re-loaded, the changes do not take place.
 To see if you are affected by this issue, assuming your compiled DLL is called "mymodel.so", try running:

 * readelf -s mymodel.so | grep UNIQUE